Leo Tolstoy

 1

-The reason why people know so little is that they aspire to learn things that are either beyond their understanding, things that are unfathomable—God, eternity, the soul—or things that are not worth thinking about, e.g. how water freezes, the theory of numbers, or what bacteria causes which illness, etc.
+The reason why people know so little is that they aspire to understand things that are either beyond their comprehension, things that are unfathomable—God, eternity, the soul—or things that are not worth thinking about, e.g. how water freezes, the theory of numbers, or what bacteria causes which illness, etc.

-There is only one path of true knowledge: the only thing you should know is how to live.
+There is but one path of true knowledge: the only thing you should know is how to live.

 2

-To remove a splinter in your foot, another splinter is used to help get the first one out; when this is done, both are thrown away.
+To remove a splinter from your foot, another one is used to help get the first one out; when this is done, both are thrown away.
 In the same way, the intellect is needed only to remove the insanity that darkens the sight of the divine self, but the intellect is worth nothing on its own.
 It is only a tool.

 — Brahmin wisdom